-A few days before the first May Bank Holiday, I had the horrible realisation that I don’t really have any more annual leave from work until the end of September.
-That means: no summer holiday.
-It was too late to plan anything for that three day weekend but there was still time to organise something for May Bank Holiday number two.
-My flatmate agreed to come with me and we had one criteria- it had to be someone neither of us had been to.
-It also had to work money-wise and flight-wise, by which I mean it had to be cheap and the flight times had to be after work on Friday night and back Monday afternoon.
+A few days before the first May Bank Holiday, I had the horrible realisation that I didn’t really have any more annual leave from work until the end of September.
+That meant one thing – no summer holiday this year.
+It was too late to plan anything for the imminent three day weekend but there was still time to organise something for May Bank Holiday number two.
+The Flatmate agreed to come with me and we had one main criteria for our holiday destination – it had to be somewhere neither of us had been to.
+It also had to work money-wise and flight-wise, by which I mean it had to be cheap and the flight times had to be after work on Friday night and we needed to be back Monday afternoon.

-A bit of research later and my flatmate found the cheapest flight deal was to Oslo.
-I’d never really considered going to Norway before but the flight times were also perfect and the deal came with three nights in a hotel.
+A bit of research later and The Flatmate found the cheapest flight deal was to Oslo.
+I’d never really considered going to Norway before but the flight times were perfect and the deal included three nights in a hotel.
 We booked immediately.
 Then we remembered one key thing – Norway is expensive.
 Very expensive.
 However, as I was set to discover, it was totally worth it.

-It also didn’t have to be quite so expensive.
-An Oslo Pass lasts for 24 hours (£28), 48 hours (£41) or 72 hours (£51) and gets the holder free entry into around 30 museums, free public transport, discounts in restaurants and more.
-This means that you can make the most of being in the city without it costing the earth.
+I think Oslo is a very underrated city.
+It’s pretty, there’s loads of interesting things to do and the food is amazing.
+We also found a way to lessen the impact on our wallets.
+The Oslo Pass lasts for 24 hours (£28), 48 hours (£41) or 72 hours (£51) and gets the holder free entry into around 30 museums, free public transport, discounts in restaurants and more.
+This means that you can make the most of being in the city without bankrupting yourself.

 If it’s a nice day in Oslo, take it and run.
 Run all the way down to the harbour, hop on a ferry and get your ass over to some of the islands in the Oslo Fjord.

-A fjord is an inlet or channel surrounded by steep sides or cliffs, which is formed through glacial erosion.
-Norway has some amazingly impressive fjords but sadly these are located in the west of the country.
-My flatmate and I spent hours trying to find a good way from Oslo to these fjords and back in the space of a day.
-The only way we could find was a tour which would have cost over £200.
-At first we wrote it off, then we remembered that we spent that much visiting Cairo for the day during our stay in Luxor.
-In the end though we figured we only had a limited time so we should stay in the city.
+A fjord is an inlet or channel of water surrounded by steep sides, which is formed through glacial erosion.
+Norway has some amazingly impressive fjords but sadly these are located in the west of the country, not near Oslo.
+The Flatmate and I spent hours trying to find a good way from Oslo to these fjords and back in the space of a day.
+The only way we could find was a tour which would have cost over £200 and would have been very rushed.
+That wasn’t really an option, however much we were tempted, and we figured since we only had a limited time we should stay in the city.

-Apparently, the Oslo Fjord is the most unimpressive.
-I didn’t explore it thoroughly, so perhaps it would have got better had I gone further in.
-Instead, we caught a ferry to Hovedøya, one of the islands in the fjord.
+Apparently, the Oslo Fjord is the most unimpressive and I can’t say I was able to get any dramatic landscape photos of it.
+Although I didn’t have time to explore it thoroughly, so perhaps it would have got better had I gone further in.
+Instead, The Flatmate and I caught a ferry to Hovedøya, one of the islands in the fjord.
 I’d heard that if you were going to visit any of them Hovedøya was the best bet.
 We found a rocky crag on the coastline where I fell asleep in the sun, surrounded by people picnicing and barbecuing.
 I was jealous.
 That would have been ideal.
-Food or no food, however it was still the perfect place to relax in the sun.
+I wish we’d had thought of that but, food or no food, this was still the perfect place to relax in the sun.

-My flatmate and I started off by visiting the cafe, where she treated herself to an icepop.
+The Flatmate and I started off our Hovedøya visit by popping into the cafe near where the ferry docks, where she treated herself to an icepop.
 The steep Norweigan prices put me off getting anything that wasn’t completely necessary for myself.
-Then we explored a the ruins of a monastery, which lay next to the cafe.
-As my flatmate said, we do love some good ruins.
-I did a degree in good ruins after all (well, I did joint honours, so technically I only did half a degree in good ruins but you get my point).
+Then we explored the ruins of a monastery, which lay next to the cafe.
+We do love some good ruins.

 We spent a little while hopping around the inner and outer walls of the monastery before climbing a tower and viewing the site from above.
-It’s not a particularly extensive site and there wasn’t really any information – that I could see anyway – about the place, which was a shame, but it was a fun place to explore.
+It’s not a particularly extensive site and there wasn’t really any information – that I could see anyway – about the place, which was a shame, but it was a fun place to play and explore.

-Vigeland Park is a park (big shock) full of sculptures made by artist Gustav Vigeland.
-Apparently, there are over 200 statutes in the site, post of which are located along the central pathway.
+Vigeland Park is a park (big shock) full of sculptures created by artist Gustav Vigeland.
+Apparently, there are over 200 statues in the site, most of which are located along the central pathway.
 We didn’t wander off this track so I think we may have missed some but we saw the highlights.
-These included a series of sculpted individuals and groups along a bridge, a fountain, an obelisk made up of statues of people on a plinth, with other groups of statues placed on the steps leading up to it, and something that looks like a Christmas wreath but made up of people.
+These included a series of sculpted individuals and groups along a bridge, a fountain, an obelisk made up of statues of people all jigsawed together, with other groups of statues placed on the steps leading up to it, and something that looked like a Christmas wreath but that was made up of sculpted people.

-One thing that all of these statutes had in come was that they all consisted of nude figures (less classically inspired and more bulky with less bodily definition) positioned in various, and sometimes rather bizarre, poses.
-These included a father attempting to balance his infant children, one of which was on his foot, and a mother with a gag in her mouth being ridden by her kids.
+One thing that all of these statues had in common was that they all consisted of nude figures (less classically inspired and more bulky with less body definition) positioned in various, and sometimes rather bizarre, poses.
+These included a father attempting to balance his infant children, one of which was on his foot, and a mother with a gag in her mouth whose kids were sitting on her back.
 My personal favourite was a toddler mid-tantrum.
-Something both my flatmate and I found annoying was the lack of any information detailing the inspiration behind the sculptures.
-Admittedly, there was a museum we could have gone into that probably explained it but it would have been nice to at least have an information board near the main sculpture area.
+Something both The Flatmate and I found annoying was the lack of any information detailing the inspiration behind the sculptures.
+Admittedly, there was a museum we could have gone into that probably explained it all but it would have been nice to at least have had an information board alongside the main sculptures.